MasterKaif/review_scrapper/README.md

 and usability across any website
 - Add Pagination Handling:
 Implement logic to navigate through all pages of reviews to ensure complete data extraction.
+- To Add Agents and Tools to Optimise Structure and Quring LLM.

 ### Another vesion
 - If you wish to use openai gpt, rather than using ollama, checkout to branch `openai`